 She has been highly involved with the organization named Sustainable Coastlines Hawaii, which is the biggest organization of beach cleanups in Hawaii.
 For three years she served as the science advisor and started using data collection from volunteers for citizen science projects.

-Her goal is to pursue plastic research to understand better the degradation and fragmentation processes of plastic and fate in the ocean in addition to the plastic accumulation on the different island of Hawai’i.
+Her goal is to pursue plastic research to understand better the degradation and fragmentation processes of plastic and fate in the ocean in addition to the plastic accumulation on the different islands of Hawai’i.
 Her long-last objective is for policymakers to use data from scientists and volunteers to design better laws and policies to reduce plastic production & consumption.
-She also started recently a project on micro-fibres at SCRIPPS Institute of Oceanography with Dimitri Deheyn.